code243031/code243031.github.io/_pages/index.md

 ## 주요 관심사

-<iframe width="640" height="360" src="https://youtu.be/1UweEFUVj3s" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+{% include _includes/youtube/main.html id="https://youtu.be/1UweEFUVj3s" %}
 [The documentation]({{ site.baseurl }}{% link list/projects.md %}) covers the basics of installing and using it, and is an example of how you could write documentation about your own projects.

 [The blog]({{ site.baseurl }}{% link list/posts.html %}) has a bunch of tips about how to use Friday Theme.
 These show how the blog works, including the tags.
 There's the three most-recent posts below included below.

 <hr />